 Share our music with your friends!
 Show up to our shows.
 Buy our merchandise.
 Stream our new music.
 It’s easy to support.

+16. You’ve been featured on Gritty In Pink’s GRL Livestream, and headlined our Women’s Month.
 All GRL Jam at Alex’s Bar.
 What made you want to roll with Gritty In Pink, and how did you get involved?

 Shira!
 Tbh I forgot how we linked up, I think on Instagram.
 But I like what she’s doing & I have for a minute when we first connected online.
 She’s a beast.
 Very inspiring.
 Keep supporting her!
 Thanks for having me <3